 Part of what makes "dharma news" so enticing is the way in which we find ourselves both witnesses and participants in the unfolding of Buddhism in the West.
 On some days it has the great pull of Shakespearean drama, on others, the small-hearted tug of a daytime soap.
 Paradoxically, it is the very experience of these constant pulls and tugs that makes us yearn all the more for the stability of a mountain, the indestructibility of "diamond mind," or the drama of no drama at all.

-As Donald S. Lopez, Jr. suggests in his story of the "mad monk" Gendun Chopel (in this issue), drama is far from limited to the trials of Buddhism in a new land.
+As Donald S. Lopez, Jr. suggests in his story of the "mad monk" Gendun Chopel (in this article), drama is far from limited to the trials of Buddhism in a new land.
 In "Madhyamika Meets Modernity," Lopez examines the social, sectarian, and political circumstances that informed the view of reality developed by a major school of Tibetan Buddhism, as well as the consequences of challenging that view.
 In the end, we are left wondering if all dharma teachings are not really a question of context, and to what extent "reality" can ever be apprehended beyond cultural history.

 Sri Lankan teacher Bhante Gunaratana (see interview) may strike some Western practitioners as a traditionalist struggling to conserve ancient values.
 Yet in the context of his Theravada Buddhist tradition he emerges as something of a radical, challenging cherished Asian customs in order to allow the full ordination of women, or the handling of money by a monk.